pixel-ports/docs-hub/docs/index.md

 ##  Operational Tools (OTs)
 <div align="justify">

-The Operational Tools (OT) are mainly in charge of bringing closer to the user both the models and predictive algorithms developed in PIXEL.
+The Operational Tools (OT) are mainly in charge of **bringing closer to the user** both the **models and predictive algorithms** developed in PIXEL.
 By user here we mean administrators and managers analysing port operations by means of simulation models and predictive algorithms.

-In order to reach that goal, a set of high-level operational tools are defined, such as publishing, editing,executing and scheduling models and predictive algorithms.
-KPI managament is also facilitated by the Operational Tools.
+In order to reach that goal, a set of high-level operational tools are defined, such as publishing, editing,executing and scheduling models and predictive algorithms. **KPI managament** and **event processing** is also facilitated by the Operational Tools.

 Check [latest documentation](https://docs-hub-ot.readthedocs.io/)  with tutorials and code access (TODO).